 A Polish study found that people with skin allergies saw dramatic improvements in their skin with magnesium supplementation.

 17. Sleep trouble

 Magnesium is a key nutrient for producing strong, healthy bones.
 A randomized controlled study found that 300 milligrams of supplemental magnesium increased bone mineral content when taken for a year.
 Two American Journal of Clinical Nutrition studies found that the more deficient someone was in magnesium, the lower their bone density was, increasing the risk of osteoporosis and fractures.

 What to do if you suspect your magnesium is low.

 If you have any of the signs of magnesium deficiency, talk to your doctor about getting your magnesium levels tested.
 Conventional nutrient labs aren’t always very accurate, so I suggest running advanced nutrient labs (a functional medicine practitioner can help you with this) to find out your magnesium level.
-If you are deficient, start adding more magnesium-rich foods to your diet, such as:
+If you are deficient, boost your magnesium levels by adding more magnesium-rich foods to your diet.
+Foods high in magnesium include:

 - Spinach, 1 cup: 157 mg

 - Avocado, 1 medium: 58 mg

 - Banana, 1 medium: 32 mg